BLOG

 Posted by William Colgan on October 11, 2014

-Communicating Science, New Research / No Comments
+Communicating Science, New Research / Comments Off on New Book: Snow and Ice-Related Hazards

 A new textbook, “Snow and Ice-Related Hazards, Risks, and Disasters”, is scheduled for release October 15 as part of Elsevier’s Hazards and Disasters series.
 With 80+ authors and 800+ pages, the textbook covers a range of diverse cryospheric hazards, from permafrost degradation to avalanches, as well as a number of glacier hazards, including chapters on: glacier surges, glacier outburst floods, glacier loss and slope stability, glacierized volcanoes, and glacier-derived sea level rise.
 A chapter on “Radioactive Waste Under Conditions of Future Ice Ages” even sounds mildly intriguing!
 The target audience is applied earth and environmental scientists.
 The pre-order purchase price is currently c.
 100 USD via elsevier.com.
 As an overly keen contributing author, I have of course already ordered my copy!